Couple people that set up a living trust in Florida

 4. It must have a proper purpose.
 The trust must have a lawful purpose.
 A trust won’t be valid if its purpose is illegal or against public policy.

 5. It must appoint a trustee.
 The trust must have a named trustee.
-This can be the person creating the trust (for a revocable living trust) or another individual or entity.
+This can be the person creating the trust (for a living trust) or another individual or entity.
 The trustee must accept the responsibility, and there must be some duties for the trustee to perform (no “honorary” trusts).
 If a trustee is not named or the named trustee declines to serve, a court may appoint one.

 6. It must be funded.
 While not a requirement for the trust’s creation, for the trust to be effective, it needs to be “funded.”
 This means that assets (like real estate, bank accounts, or other property) must be legally transferred into the trust.
 If assets are not transferred to the trust, they will not be governed by its provisions.